Nonparametric Analysis of Random Utility Models

 \section{Related Literature}

-Our framework for testing Random Utility Models is built from scratch in the sense that it only presupposes classic results on nonstochastic revealed preference, notably the characterization of individual level rationalizability through SARP (\citeasnoun{Houthakker50}) and GARP (\citeasnoun{Afriat67}).
-(See also especially \citeasnoun{Samuelson38}, \citeasnoun{Richter66}, and \citeasnoun{Varian82}.)
-At the population level, stochastic rationalizability was analyzed in classic work by \citeasnoun{mcfadden-richter} updated by \citeasnoun{McFadden05}.
-This work was an important inspiration for ours, and for the purpose of theoretical revealed preference analysis, the development in Section \ref{sec:population} clarifies and modestly extend theirs.
-Indeed, our test can be interpreted as statistical test of their Axiom of Revealed Stochastic Preference (ARSP).
-They did not consider statistical testing nor attempted to make the test operational (and could not have done so with computational constraints even of 2005).
+Our framework for testing Random Utility Models is built from scratch in the sense that it only presupposes classic results on nonstochastic revealed preference, notably the characterization of individual level rationalizability through the Weak \cite{Samuelson38}, Strong \cite{Houthakker50}, or Generalized \cite{Afriat67} Axiom of Revealed Preference (WARP, SARP, and GARP henceforth).
+At the population level, stochastic rationalizability was analyzed in classic work by \citeasnoun{mcfadden-richter} updated by \citeasnoun{mcfadden-2005}.
+This work was an important inspiration for ours, and we will further clarify the relation later, but they did not consider statistical testing nor attempt to make the test operational, and could not have done so with computational constraints even of 2005.

-An influential related research project is embodied in a sequence of papers by Blundell, Browning, and Crawford (2003, 2007, 2008; BBC henceforth).
-They assume the same observables as we do and apply their method to the same data.
-The core difference is that BBC analyze one individual level demand system generated by nonparametric estimation of Engel curves.
-This could be loosely characterized as revealed preference analysis of a representative consumer and in practice of average demand, where the 2003 paper focuses on testing rationality and bounding welfare and later papers focus on bounding counterfactual demand. \citeasnoun{Lewbel01} gives conditions on Random Utility Models that ensure integrability of average demand, so BBC can be thought of as adding those assumptions to ours.
-Also, the nonparametric estimation step in practice limits their approach to low dimensional commodity spaces, whereas we present an application to $5$ goods.\footnote{BBC's implementation exploits only the Weak Axiom of Revealed Preference (WARP) and therefore a necessary but not sufficient condition for rationalizability.
-This can be remedied, however.
-See \citeasnoun{BBCCDV}.}
+An influential related research project is embodied in a sequence of papers by Blundell, Browning, and Crawford (2003, 2007, 2008; BBC henceforth), where the 2003 paper focuses on testing rationality and bounding welfare and later papers focus on bounding counterfactual demand.
+BBC assume the same observables as we do and apply their method to the same data, but they analyze a nonstochastic demand system generated by nonparametric estimation of Engel curves.
+This could be loosely characterized as revealed preference analysis of a representative consumer and in practice of average demand. \citeasnoun{Lewbel01} gives conditions on a RUM that ensure integrability of average demand, so BBC effectively add those assumptions to ours.
+Also, the nonparametric estimation step in practice constrains the dimension of commodity space, which equals three in their empirical applications.\footnote{BBC's implementation exploits only WARP and therefore a necessary but not sufficient condition for rationalizability.
+This is remedied in \citeasnoun{BBCCDV}.}